 It will directly affect hair regrowth by massively increasing blood circulation throughout the scalp which helps to dilate and nourish hair follicles.

-Indirectly, breathing corrects bioelectric imbalance, relieves stress by activating the parasympathetic nervous system, reduces autoimmune response from allergic reactions and stimulates the secretion of vital youthful hormones, all of which have been proved to reduce hair loss and promote new hair growth.
+Indirectly, breathing corrects bioelectric imbalance, relieves stress by activating the parasympathetic nervous system, reduces autoimmune response from allergic reactions, and stimulates the secretion of vital youthful hormones, all of which have been proved to reduce hair loss and promote new hair growth (16).

 Another reason to perform this breathing exercise is to relieve stress.
-The connection between stress and hair loss is fairly well known, but most people fail to understand that breathing is the link that connects them.
+The connection between stress and hair loss is fairly well known, but most people fail to understand that breathing is the link that connects them (5).

 Stress automatically causes shallow chest-breathing, just watch anyone who’s in a highly stressful situation to see how this is true.
 But for a lot of people and particularly those who suffer hair loss, the stress in on-going.

-This is where the real damage is done because it leads to shallow chest breathing 24 hours a day, chronic oxygen deficiency and build-up of toxins and is heavily taxing on our hormonal system.
+This is where the real damage is done because it leads to shallow chest breathing 24 hours a day and chronic oxygen deficiency.
 So the remedy is obvious.
 Deep diaphragmatic breathing techniques practiced daily.